 With the benefit of long daylight hours due to visiting in summer, 24 hours was enough time to give me a good overview of the city.

 My day started after breakfast with a walk along Promenade Henri Martin beside the River Garonne.
 As my hotel was located near the Canal de Brienne, I also enjoyed wandering along the plane tree-lined canal.

 At Pont Neuf (the old bridge), where you can look across the river to the lovely Musees de la Medecine, I turned left and headed to the Hotel d’Assezat Fondation Bemberg.

 Built in the 17th century as an elegant town house for one of the city’s rich merchants, it is now home to a private museum for a collection of paintings, sculptures and objets d’art.
-(Free entry.)
+(Free entry to the courtyard, admission fees apply to the gallery.)
 I didn’t go inside but spent some time admiring the lovely courtyard and imagining what it must have been like to live in such an elegant mansion.